go-aah/docs/routing.md

 ## Highlights

-  * **URI Parameters** - Give path segment a name and access it as action method parameters.
+  * **URL Path Parameters** - Give path segment a name and access it as action method parameters.
   * **Perfect for RESTful APIs** - Build sensible, hierarchical RESTful APIs.
 Router has builtin native support for [OPTIONS requests](http://zacstewart.com/2012/04/14/http-options-method.html) and `405 Method Not Allowed` replies.
   * **Only explicit matches** - a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO and improves the user experience.
   * **Stop caring about trailing slashes** - Choose the URL style you like, the router automatically redirects the client if a trailing slash is missing or if there is one extra.
 Of course, it does only if the new path has a controller action.
 Behavior could be disabled at domain level using `redirect_trailing_slash = false` in the [routes config](routes-config.html).